rafayTanzeel/Terrarium/readme.txt

-To run node server, do
+To run node server, cd to WebUI, then do:
 1)npm install
 2)npm start